code4me/4me-app-builder-nodejs/README.md

 1. The provider builds and deploys the [integration engine](#integration-engine)
 1. The provider installs the draft app offering in the provider account for testing purposes
 1. The provider publishes the app offering so that it becomes available to the customers
-1. The customer installs the app via the Apps section
+1. The customer installs the app via the 4me App Store
 1. The integration engine does some initial provisioning for the specific customer
 1. Regular operations of the integration start: based on events, in either 4me or the external application, the integration engine performs actions

-Over time when a new version of the app offering becomes available the provider can publish the new version and the customers have the opportunity to update the app to the latest version in the 4me Apps section.
+Over time when a new version of the app offering becomes available the provider can publish the new version and the customers have the opportunity to update the app to the latest version in the 4me App Store.

-When the customer no longer wishes to use the integration they can disable or remove the app via the 4me Apps section.
+When the customer no longer wishes to use the integration they can disable or remove the app via the 4me App Store.

 <a href="https://github.com/code4me/4me-app-builder-nodejs/raw/master/images/topology.pdf"><img src="https://raw.githubusercontent.com/code4me/4me-app-builder-nodejs/master/images/topology.png"/></a>